bitcraze/bitcraze-website/src/products/old-products/crazyflie-1-0.md

 ---
 layout: page-product
 title: Crazyflie 1.0
+redirects:
-permalink: /crazyflie/
+  - /crazyflie/
 ---

-{% notice_info This product is discontinued and has been replaced with <a href="/crazyflie-2/">Crazyflie 2.0</a> %}
+{% notice_info This product is discontinued and has been replaced with <a href="/crazyflie-2/">Crazyflie 2.1</a> %}

 {% img Crazyflie; medium; /images/crazyflie_page.png %}

 The Crazyflie Nano Quadcopter is a miniature quadcopter that fits in your hand.
 It only weights about 19 grams and is 9 cm motor-to-motor.
 Aside from being fun to fly, it's main purpose is to be a versatile development platform that can be used to experiment, develop and explore a lot of different areas of technology.

 ## How do I use the quadcopter?

 The quadcopter is flown by connecting a USB radio dongle and a controller to a host system, and then running the Crazyflie client software.
 This could either be a computer (running Linux or Windows), an Android device that supports USB OTH/HOST or an embedded system like the Raspberry Pi.

 For input a wide range of controllers can be used when connected to your PC.
 There are also RC-controllers that you can connect directly to the Crazyflie Nano Quadcopter.

 ## The Crazyflie platform

 The Crazyflie Nano Quadcopter is part of the Crazyflie platform.
 The platform consists of several different components, like the [Crazyradio](/crazyradio/), the development environment and the host PC and Android applications.

 ## Quadcopter specifications